-The data contained in the diamond expertise report helps identify the stone and so brings added value to the owner in case of loss or theft or when the jewelry piece is given to a workshop for repairs or redesign.
+The data contained in the diamond expertise report helps identify the stone.
+And so brings added value to the owner in case of loss or theft.
+And also, if the jewelry piece is transferred to the workshop for repair or redesign.
 Other situations when this information can be useful include subsequent sales, transfer for storage, evaluation, insurance, and other operations.
 Note that the certification report does not specify the diamond's monetary value.

 Each laboratory has its own policy of conducting diamond expertise for synthetic, enhanced, and composite diamonds.
-When a stone is identified as either of the three, the laboratory may return it to the owner without certification or prepare a report that contains a complete set of information on the diamond's nature.
-In 2004, WFDB requested all laboratories when dealing with synthetic diamonds and diamonds enhanced using the HTHP (high temperature high pressure) method to issue reports of different colors that would feature the diamond's origin and treatment information in a prominent spot.
+When a stone is identified as either of the three, the laboratory may return it to the owner without certification.
+It can also prepare a report that contains a complete set of information on the diamond's nature.
+In 2004, WFDB requested all laboratories when dealing with synthetic diamonds and diamonds enhanced using the HTHP (high temperature high pressure) method.
+This is necessary to issue reports of different colors that would feature the diamond's origin and treatment information in a prominent spot.

-During the diamond expertise certification process, each diamond is assigned an ID number, while the identity of the owner, who subsequently picks up the bill, is kept anonymous.
+During the diamond expertise certification process, each diamond is assigned an ID number.
+And while the identity of the owner, who subsequently picks up the bill, is kept anonymous.

 The authenticity of a diamond is established by measuring its thermal conductivity and examining it under a microscope to rule out artificial stones and moissanites.
 In case of a doubtful origin or color, the stone is then subjected to a spectrophotometric and spectrofluorometric analysis.

-In terms of color, the two major categories of diamonds are called the Cape series, characterized by a yellowish hue, and the fantasy-colored stones.
+In terms of color, the two major categories of diamonds are called the Cape series.
+Which are characterized by a yellowish hue, and the fantasy-colored stones.
 TheCape series diamonds are compared against the laboratory set of model stones under standard lighting conditions.
-The color parameters of a diamond are determined by two experts, who compare the diamond's hue to the models independently from one another.
+The color parameters of a diamond are determined by two experts.
+Who compare the diamond's hue to the models independently from one another.
 The results of their examination are then passed to a third expert who prepares the final conclusion.
 In case of the fantasy-colored stones, the color assessment part of the diamond expertise is conducted visually and involves comparison against special color tables.

 Fluorescence of a diamond, also known as its luminescence, is examined using a device with long-wave ultraviolet light source and then compared with the fluorescence of model diamonds.

 The diamond expertise procedure for establishing its clarity involves a 10x magnifying glass and a microscope.
 Often, a grid on the microscope eyepiece is used to determine the dimensions of the diamond's internal imperfections called inclusions.
 The number, size, brightness, and position of the inclusions, as well as the number of facets through which they are visible, are taken into consideration.
 Based on these and other parameters - the degree of transparency, the presence of structural defects and surface blemishes - the diamond is assigned a grade in the clarity chart.
-Then it is examined through a triplet 10x magnifying lens to verify that its appearance complies with the international standards of the given clarity grade.
+Then it is examined through a triplet 10x magnifying lens.
+This is necessary to make sure that its appearance complies with the international standards of the given clarity grade.
 Clarity must be graded by at least two evaluators working independently.

-Upon completion of all these procedures a diamond expertise report is drawn up, containing the following information: the diamond's size, weight, proportions, quality of polishing, cut, color and clarity characteristics, and the diagram for the particular type of cut as an illustration of the diamond's clarity.
+Upon completion of all these procedures a diamond expertise report is drawn up, containing the following information.
+For example: the diamond's size, weight, proportions, quality of polishing, cut, color and clarity characteristics.
+And also the diagram for the particular type of cut as an illustration of the diamond's clarity.